Skip to main content

 Treatment of Metastatic Male Breast Cancer

-Treatment options for men with metastatic breast cancer include the following:
+Treatment options for men with metastatic breast cancer include:

 • Aromatase inhibitor (AI) therapy in conjunction with a gonadotropin-releasing hormone (GnRH) agonist.